strongloop/strong-build/README.md

 Build a node application package.

 With no options, the default is to install, bundle, and pack.
+This would be typical for an `npm pack` based deployment.

+When committing build products to git, a more typical sequence would be onto, install, commit.

 Options:
   -h,--help       Print this message and exit.
   -v,--version    Print version and exit.
-  -onto BRANCH    Merge git HEAD to deployment BRANCH.
   -i,--install    Install dependencies (without scripts, by default).
   --scripts       If installing, run scripts (to build addons).
   -b,--bundle     Modify package to bundle deployment dependencies.
   -p,--pack       Pack into a publishable archive (with dependencies).

+Git specific options:
+  -onto BRANCH    Merge current HEAD to BRANCH, and checkout BRANCH.
   -c,--commit     Commit build output to current branch.
 ```